The-Monkeys-and-MAUD/MonkeytestJS/README.md

 [MonkeyTestJS][1] gives you the following methods for defining tests:

 ### test (name, callback ($){})
-Runs a synchronous QUint test.
+Runs a synchronous QUnit test.

 Parameters: